dvdh1961/ADAMP/README.md

 ✨ What’s new?

 Choose your BIOS
 - You decide.
-No more BIOS dictatorship.
+No more BIOS lock down.
 Freedom at last.

 Extended logging
 - More insight, less guesswork.
 Logs that actually tell you something (and sometimes even tell the truth).